collective/collective.dynamicmosaic/src/collective/dynamicmosaic/tests/rendering.rst

 ========================

 This package builds on the transform chain configured in plone.app.blocks.
-It adds to that an extra transform that generates page layouts from page layout templates.
+It adds to that an extra transform that makes it possible to assign tiles to tile slots at render-time.

-The intent is that a designer can create a generic page layout, but the decision of what content should be rendered there is made runtime.
+The intent is that a designer can create generic page and site layouts, but the decision of what content should be rendered where is made runtime.
+A pluggable adapter architecture makes it possible to configure rendering policies at will.

 The doctest below is a twist on the rendering.rst test from plone.app.blocks.
 The numeric rendering steps are performed by plone.app.blocks.